Detecting Text Formality: A Study of Text Classification Approaches: Related Work

 \subsection{Formality Datasets}

-Formality detection was first investigated in the work of Pavlick and Tetreault \cite{pavlick2016empirical} where the authors created datasets of formal and informal sentences sourced from news, emails, blogs, and community answering services.
+Formality detection was first investigated by \newcite{pavlick2016empirical} where the authors created datasets of formal and informal sentences sourced from news, emails, blogs, and community answering services.
 The sentences were scored by a formality rating.

-In \cite{rao-tetreault-2018-dear} a dataset, called GYAFC, for formality style transfer evaluation has been proposed for the English language.
-The dataset consists of three splits sets for training, tuning, and testing with differing data quality.
-The training dataset consists of 53 thousand pairs of informal sentences and their translated formal counterparts.
-Tuning and testing were created the same way but with stricter quality control.

-In \cite{briakou-etal-2021-ola} the authors proposed the first multilingual dataset containing formality annotation, called X-FORMAL.
-The dataset features Brazilian, Italian, and French languages and is structurally similar to the English dataset GYAFC.
-The dataset contains 112 thousand pairs for each language.
+In \cite{rao-tetreault-2018-dear}, a dataset called GYAFC for formality style transfer evaluation has been proposed for the English language.
+After that, in \cite{briakou-etal-2021-ola}, the authors proposed the first multilingual dataset containing formality annotation, called X-FORMAL.
+The dataset features Brazilian Portuguese, Italian, and French languages and is structurally similar to the English GYAFC.

-While the original papers on GYAFC~\cite{rao-tetreault-2018-dear} and X-FORMAL~\cite{briakou-etal-2021-ola} provided extensive experimental results with these datasets, they all were all focused on the style transfer setting and did not study the formality detection (as a text classification task).
+While the original papers on GYAFC and X-FORMAL provided extensive experimental results with these datasets, they all were focused on the style transfer setting and did not study the formality detection task.
 Our study instead focuses on text classification using these datasets.